Executive chef Deniz Coskun shares his secrets for success in the hospitality industry.

 I always work closely with the architect and kitchen draftsman and develop a kitchen food concept followed by layout of equipment.
 Once the kitchen layout is finalised then the small detail work can start; tile selections, wall finishes, fridges and custom equipment like our wood fire grill.

 1. A good size wash up area

 2. Good sized cold room and freezer

-3. Good kitchen design – a kitchen needs to flow well and this is due to the right layout and quality cooking equipment.
+3. Good kitchen design – a kitchen needs to flow well and this is dependent upon the right layout and quality cooking equipment.

-From an executive chef perspective, what do you see as key trends and opportunities as we step into our new normal?
+From an Executive Chef perspective, what do you see as the key trends and opportunities as we step into our “new normal”?
 And what’s important, at work and in life?

 I’m an optimist.
 I believe this will pass.
 It will likely take a year or two but I believe there is light at the end of the tunnel.
 For many restaurants, you need to make tough decisions now to allow your business to run on lower turnover for at least another 12 months.
 People are still enjoy dining out and having a beer at the pub so demand is definitely there.

 When you’re in the restaurant business for the long haul, we’re guessing you rely on equipment that goes the distance.
 What are some of the things you look for in key equipment pieces and what are some of your favourite brands?

 Foremost, I look for durability and reliability.
 Our kitchens are operating 12 to 15 hours a day, seven days a week and we need to ensure our chefs have equipment they can rely on.
 Some of the key brands we use are Cookon, Williams refrigeration, Winterhalter and Waldorf.